PhysMem: Scaling Test-Time Memory for Embodied Physical Reasoning: Experiments

 Component importance scales with difficulty.
 Resonance filtering prevents conflicting principles from degrading decisions (-8\% on easy, -18\% on hard).
 Verification ensures hypothesis quality before promotion (-4\%$\to$-12\%).
 Working memory enables hypothesis exploration, with increasing importance on harder tasks (-5\%$\to$-11\%).

-Forgetting presents an accuracy-efficiency trade-off.
-Without forgetting, retaining all experiences provides marginal gains on simpler tasks (+2\% on easy and medium) but degrades performance on complex tasks (-3\% on hard) as accumulated noise interferes with decision-making.
-Given the 3.4$\times$ token overhead, forgetting provides a favorable balance.
+Forgetting trades accuracy against efficiency.
+Keeping all experiences gives a small bump on easy and medium ($+2\%$) but hurts performance on hard ($-3\%$) because accumulated noise interferes with decisions, and at $3.4\times$ the token cost the trade-off favors forgetting.
 Full ablations appear in \appendref{app:ablations}.